MarcAstner/Dig-Bata/ML.md

 Initally I even underfitted the training because I implemented to many restricting factors/layers like multiple dropout function.
 The amount of parameters was also important, best results were generated with roughly 3-4 million parameters, resulting in longer computation time.

-edit: I tried using multiple different activation functions together, though this has proven futile.
-The best results were gathered by sticking with one activation function.
+edit: I tried using various amounts of multiple different activation functions together, though this has proven futile.
+The best results were gathered by sticking with one activation function and only one iteration.
 Even adding similar add on functions like Leaky Relu and Prelu that should help with backwards computability of the parameters were not that promising, though I had only limited time testing them and there is a good chance that they are benefical in larger, more complicated models.